 - A natural sleep aid helps you rest through the back, neck, shoulder, head, jaw, and other muscle pain won't let you find a comfortable position.
 Avoid over-the-counter medications drying to the nose and mouth, such as Benadryl.

 - Disinfectant spray or wipes, paper towels, tissues, and toilet paper to last at least one month.

-As soon as we learned my husband was COVID-19 positive, I purchased a pair of Germ Guardian True HEPA Filter Air Purifier, UV Light Sanitizers and placed one unit between the room he stayed in and where I spent the bulk of my time.
-I also placed one next to where I slept for added protection.
+As soon as we learned my husband was COVID-19 positive, I purchased a pair of Germ Guardian True HEPA Filter Air Purifier and UV Light Sanitizers and placed one unit between the room he stayed in and where I spent the bulk of my time.
+I also put one next to where I slept for added protection.

 Wipe down everything from the toilet and sink handles, door and cabinet knobs, and common surfaces.
 In my case, it didn't keep me from getting COVID-19, but it could've—and that was worth the extra work.